neutron-org/neutron-docs/docs/tutorials/cosmwasm_wasmkit.md

   },
 ```

-A neutron localnet using above config can be started by doing:
+You can see there's a `neutron-node` used as a docker image.
+For such a setup you'll need to [Build a Neutron node image](/neutron/build-and-run/neutron-docker#3-build-a-neutron-node-image).
+Once done, a neutron localnet using above config can be started by doing:

 ```bash
 npx wasmkit localnet-start neutron